 - Make sure you get proof that you filed, in case the IRS doesn’t process your return or you experience related compliance activity (like IRS collection notices, a lien, a levy, or an unfiled return investigation).

 3. Monitor return processing and other compliance activities.

 - Periodically request your account transcripts or contact the appropriate IRS unit to make sure that the IRS processed your return.

 - If the IRS took prior actions on the unfiled return (such as filing a substitute for return), follow up to ensure that the IRS closed the case with no matters outstanding.

 How to get expert help

-The tax professionals at Flat Fee Tax Service routinely help track down all the information you’ll need to file a past-due return, resolve any related compliance issues, and communicate with the IRS.
+The tax professionals at Flat Fee Tax Relief routinely help track down all the information you’ll need to file a past-due return, resolve any related compliance issues, and communicate with the IRS.

 At the end of our talk, you will be completely informed as to your options and what your expectations should be.

 Flat Fee Tax Relief includes up to 3 tax filings with our basic tax relief package.
 For 1 very affordable fee, you can stop an IRS garnishment, file 3 unfiled tax returns and an Offer in Compromise.
-Click here for information.